 Moving back into the city from my nautical start, I took time to explore this lovely city and discover one or two architectural gems with my camera.

 Surely Belfast’s best know landmark is City Hall.
-My evening shot captured the dramatic floodlighting. chose to snap the side rather than front of building (see top left) for two reasons; to avoid a busy road in the foreground with traffic lights, bins and distracting street lights and also the people pouring into the brightly lit Christmas Market.
+My evening shot captured the dramatic floodlighting.
+I chose to snap the side rather than front of building (see top left) for two reasons; to avoid a busy road in the foreground with traffic lights, bins and distracting street lights and also the people pouring into the brightly lit Christmas Market.
 The market was great by the way, but not something I wanted to distract from my shot of the building.
 Most certainly good subject matter for a photo feature on another visit.

 The Opera House was I felt well worthy of a photo and admiration before just across the street the Assembly Rooms caught my eye, and in particular this rather ornate tower which the low winter sunlight had put a spotlight on.